 To assemble these banana puddings, I like to mix the banana pudding itself with some coconut whipped cream which makes it SO light and fluffy but still super decadent.

-If that idea doesn’t make you swoon, you can simply layer the banana pudding with the coco whip, caramelized bananas, and crushed up granola in jars instead.
+If that idea doesn’t make you swoon, you can simply layer the banana pudding with the coco whip, caramelized bananas, and crushed up graham crackers or vanilla wafers in jars instead.

 Try these recipes next!

-- Transfer to a container and refrigerate for at least 1 hour to set/cool.
+- Remove from the heat and let cool for 10 minutes.
+Transfer to a container and set in the fridge for at least 1 hour.

-- Add the coconut oil to a pan and let melt.
+- To make the caramelized bananas, add the coconut oil to a pan and let melt.

 - Cook over medium/low heat for about 5 minute on each side or until golden brown.

-- Once the pudding has set, assemble with coconut whipped cream and the bananas and enjoy!
+- Once the pudding has set, assemble with coconut whipped cream, wafers or graham crackers and the bananas and enjoy!